-Context is everything when you want to design a great conversational experience.
-The AI engine keeps track of the state of the conversation, allowing for switching flows during a conversations.
+Context is important in conversational design.
+Context can be defined as the state of the conversation and depends on previous messages.
+The NLP engine keeps track of the state of the conversation, allowing for switching flows during a conversations.

 Steps provide context

-The way you design flows using steps provides the AI engine the context it needs to determine what step and flow to match.
+The way you design flows using steps provides the NLP engine the context it needs to determine which step and flow to match.

 We can illustrate that using the following example.

 It shows two different flows with the same contextual follow up step: And which is the closest.

 So whenever a user triggers the second step by sending

 And which one is the closest the context of the first question

 How many stars are there in the Milky way? or